 Building out a defined microservice

 Before diving into implementation, our teams work to understand the complete picture of all services and how they interact with one another to avoid feature creep and unnecessary features that do not meet business needs.
-When Tetra Tech’s engineers design microservices, they begin by decomposing each service into a business capability and engage stakeholders to collaborate in event storming sessions.
+When Tetra Tech’s engineers design microservices, they begin by decomposing each service into a business capability and engaging stakeholders to collaborate in event storming sessions.
 Event storming enables project implementers and domain experts to describe an entire product or system in terms of the events that happen.
 This empowers both the business and technical staff to have complete control of a problem space and design product services using easy-to-understand descriptions rather than technical jargon.

 The next step is to document user personas, commands, and aggregates.
 The team can now see the big picture of how the entire system or product works to meet all requirements.
 This approach helps with designing microservices as each event or handful of events can be clearly defined for a microservice.
 Both technical and non-technical stakeholders can use event storming, as the entire system is described by its events.
 This removes barriers for stakeholders to participate in the design process as the technical implementation details are not discussed.
 This approach also works well for an existing system or new application.